bh1xuw/rust-rocks/README.md

 features = ["static-link"]
 ```

-With all static features(all compress types):
+With all static features(all compression types):

 ```toml
 [dependencies.rocks]